Serving Clients Injured in Distracted Driving Accidents Across the State of New Jersey

 New Jersey has historically been among the first states to pass and enforce laws to prevent distracted driving.
 The first laws were introduced in March 2008 and have been updated to become even tougher in recent years.
 All of the laws listed above fall under the category of “primary enforcement,” which means that a law officer does not need an additional reason to pull over the distracted driver if they observe the behavior.

-While there are certainly other avenues we may consider to prove another driver was distracted at the time of an accident, our New Jersey injury attorneys will first see if the driver broke a distracted driving law.
-If a driver broke any of the laws listed above and caused you or a loved one personal injury, you should have a strong distracted driving accident case.
+While there are certainly other avenues we may consider to prove another driver was distracted at the time of an accident, our attorneys will first see if the driver broke a distracted driving law.
+If a Bloomfield driver broke any of the laws listed above and caused you or a loved one harm, you should have a strong distracted driving accident case.

 Being a safe driver by avoiding cell phone use and other distractions while driving.
-Here are several other tips from our New Jersey car accident attorneys to help keep and your loved ones safe from distracted driving accidents:
+Here are several other tips from our attorneys to help keep and your loved ones safe from Bloomfield distracted driving accidents:

 Speak To Young People